AlexTLDR/APIs/googleCloudUploader/README.md

 This is a simple API for Go to write files in Google Cloud buckets.
 In order to test it, follow the instructions.

-1. Create Google Cloud Storage Bucket:
+1. Create Google Cloud Storage Bucket

 - https://cloud.google.com/storage/docs/creating-buckets